EduardodaVeiga/eduardodaveiga/README.md

 # Hey, I'm Eduardo 👋

 Welcome to my GitHub profile!
-I'm a passionate backend developer with a knack for turning ideas into functional and seamless web applications.
+I'm a passionate fullstack developer with a knack for turning ideas into functional and seamless web applications.
 My expertise lies in crafting innovative solutions using modern technologies.
 Here's a little about me:

 ## About Me